tsudalab/bVAE-IM/im/README.md

 ```
 Note that a valid token should be filled in the `.yaml` file before running the code.

-Other experiments can be duplicated by replacing the config file with others.
+All the config files used in our work are uploaded in `config/`.
+All xperiments can be duplicated with corresponding config files.

 Modify the random seed in `.yaml` to get different optimization results.